 At some point before my oldest child’s second birthday, I had a conversation with another weary mom that ended with this punchline: “The days are long, but the years are short.”

-The full meaning of this saying struck me this week, as we prepared to send Julia to full-day kindergarten at our local elementary school.
+The full meaning of this saying struck me this week, as we prepared to send our daughter to full-day kindergarten at our local elementary school.
 Since becoming a parent a little over five years ago, I’ve experienced plenty of days when the hours seemed to drag by, each minute of the dreary afternoon reverberating in my bones.
 Days when I didn’t enjoy motherhood for more than a fleeting moment before the next crisis erupted, when it was only lunchtime and I wished desperately for the clock to strike 5 PM, or even better, 8 PM, because that meant bedtime.

 Yet five years can also gallop by in a flash, leaving you blinking in the dust and wondering what just happened.
 Suddenly I’m sitting at kindergarten curriculum night in a room full of other parents, listening to the literary specialist talk about print concepts and phonemic awareness, and how our children – “yes, your little babies, who were probably still wearing diapers just two years ago” – would soon be reading and writing at a level once reserved for second graders.